Karl1009/simpleVoting/README.md

 ```
 if there is any error, feel free to contact me.
 My email is kaming1009@gmail.com

+Remark:
+The PIN will be generated after voted but it is no use for current stage.
+In future dev, it will be used for users to check their voting status for each campaign.

 ## Personal workflow
 1. Plan